 |Send notices to||(None)|

 This Internet-Draft is no longer active.
 A copy of the expired Internet-Draft is available in these formats:

-This document describes a minimal version of the IP Encapsulation Security Payload (ESP) described in RFC 4303 which is part of the IPsec suite.
-ESP is used to provide confidentiality, data origin authentication, connectionless integrity, an anti-replay service (a form of partial sequence integrity), and limited traffic flow confidentiality.
-This document does not update or modify RFC 4303, but provides a compact description of the minimal version of the protocol.
+This document describes a minimal implementation of the IP Encapsulation Security Payload (ESP) described in RFC 4303.
+Its purpose is to enable implementation of ESP with a minimal set of options that makes the minimal implementation compatible with ESP as described in RFC 4303.
+A minimal version of ESP is not intended to become a replacement of the RFC 4303 ESP, but instead to enable a limited implementation to interoperate with implementations of RFC 4303 ESP.
+This document describes what is required from RFC 4303 ESP as well as various ways to optimize compliance with RFC 4303 ESP.
+This document does not update or modify RFC 4303, but provides a compact description of how to implement the minimal version of the protocol.
 If this document and RFC 4303 conflicts then RFC 4303 is the authoritative description.

 (Note: The e-mail addresses provided for the authors of this Internet-Draft may no longer be valid.)